 The amount of work will depend on the number of pages/posts.
 The Waterland Event Hire and Site Services website consisted of 33 webpages and no posts.
 It took me about a month to complete the conversion.

-Converting an Avada based website to a block based website is not a simple port from say a classic theme like Twenty Seventeen or Astra to a block theme like Ollie.
+Converting an Avada based website to a native block based website is not a simple port from say a classic theme like Twenty Seventeen or Astra to a block theme like Ollie.

 Each page and post has to be rebuilt as Avada Builder, the Avada Page builder generates propriety code that is incompatible with the native WordPress Gutenberg page builder.